RustyTheDalek/races/README.md

 If the race changes vehicles randomly every lap, the label will include **'using random vehicles'**.
 If a vehicle is specified after the **'using random vehicles'** message, racers will be placed in the specified vehicle when the race starts.

 If the race changes vehicles randomly every lap to one of a specific class, the label will include **'using random [class] vehicle class'** where [class] is the vehicle class.
 The class number will be in parentheses.
 If a vehicle is specified after the **'using random [class] vehicle class'** message, racers will be placed in the specified vehicle when the race starts.

-To join a race, you must have enough funds to pay for the buy-in amount.
-You can check how much funds you have by typing **`/races funds`**.

 Move towards the registration waypoint until you are prompted to join.
 Type 'E' or press right DPAD to join.
 The player who registered the race will be the one who starts the race.
 Once they start the race, your vehicle will be frozen until the start delay has expired and the race has officially begun.
 Follow the checkpoints until the finish.
 The results of the race will be broadcast to all racers who joined.
 Prize money will be distributed to all finishers.
 If you want to see the results again, type **`/races results`**.